bagvendt/chores-go/README.md

 - Add a main view
 - Add a way to add Routine blueprints with one or more Routine Blueprint Chore

-### Out of scope

-- A UI for seeing and completing chores

 ## Technical rules